mustaffa-hussain/Mathematical-Topics-In-computer-science/README.md

-# roots-of-functions
+# MTCS
-A sample code written in Matlab to find Root of the given funtion by line search method
+These codes where done when I was in masters first year as part of course work.